barcek/sprk/README.md

 String values can be provided with substrings from elsewhere in the source file at runtime by use of content variable identifiers.

+#### Existing variables

 Top-level values from tool state can be accessed by use of the state variable identifier `{STATE:key}`, where 'key' is the top-level key in the `state` attribute.

 Strings or functions placed on the 'utils' attribute can be accessed by use of the utils variable identifier `{UTILS:key}`, where key is the top-level key.
 Currently available are `date`, `time` and `zone`, the latter for UTC offset.

 In each case, the entire identifier is replaced with the given value if it exists or a failure message otherwise.

-Three other variables are defined for use in generating the help page and two of these - `BLANK` for an empty string and `USING` for the current tool - can be applied as is in other contexts.
+Three other variables are defined for use in generating the help page.
+Two of these - `BLANK` for an empty string and `USING` for the current tool - can be applied as is in other contexts.
+The third - `ALIGN` - is used to align columns within a text by means of the following procedure:

+1. placing the identifier on each line of the text at the point at which a number of spaces of offset is required;
+2. passing the lines with identifier as a list of strings to the `get_offsets` static method on the `Runner` class, to get a list of integers each of which is the number of spaces of offset for the respective line;
+3. storing the list of integers on the `state` attribute with a name following the pattern '<name>_offsets', where '<name>' is an arbitrary string;
+4. calling the `handle_variables` method on the `Builder` class for each string with '<name>' as the second argument to replace the identifier.

+See the `show_help` method on the `Runner` class for the existing implementation.

+#### Creating variables

 A new variable can be created by adding a corresponding dictionary to the `values` dictionary in the tool `vars` attribute.
 The `string` property is the value to be sought in the content and the `source` property can be either: